 Worst of all, spell check won’t catch the error when incorrect homophones are used because alternative spellings are legitimate.

 To confuse matters further, there are other words called homonyms, which are spelled and pronounced alike but have different meanings.
-Examples include words like stalk, which could refer to the stem of a plant (a stalk of corn), or the act pursuing or approaching prey (the cat is going to stalk the mouse).
+Examples include words like stalk, which could refer to the stem of a plant (a stalk of corn), or the act pursuing or approaching prey (the cat will stalk the mouse).

 Another example of a homonym is lie — as in lie down or telling a lie.

 That’s right, some homophones can also be classified as homonyms — if they’re spelled the same.

 Confused yet?
 Wait.
 There’s more.

 Homographs are words that are spelled the same but have different meanings.
 They may be pronounced the same or they can be pronounced differently from one another.

 This means that some homographs are homophones and homonyms.

 A good homograph example is record (a disc that plays audio) and record (to save or register something, usually in writing, audio, video, etc.).